 Recognitions & Distinctions

-Texas Super Lawyers® Rising Stars by Thompson Reuters (2024)
+Named a Texas Super Lawyers® Rising Star in Appellate Law by Thomson Reuters (2024–2025)

 Scene in SA: Best Lawyers in San Antonio (2024–2025)